BLACK+DECKER CJ625 Review

-The BLACK+DECKER yielded between 85 and 90 mL of lime juice — about the same as the Cuisinart, but 10 mL less than the Proctor Silex.
+The BLACK+DECKER yielded between 85 and 90 mL of lime juice — close to the most of the group.

 We did a similar procedure for our lemon test, tasking each appliance with juicing 2 average-sized lemons.
 The BLACK+DECKER again had extremely low amounts of pulp, but this time had the highest yield, producing around 150 mL of strained lemon juice.

 The performance of the BLACK+DECKER dropped a little bit in our orange juice test.
 While this product does juice oranges in a very similar way to the Proctor Silex, it produces much less pulp, but also has a much lower yield.
 For this test, we used 3 medium oranges.
-It generated 425 mL of strained orange juicer, less than the 475 mL of the Cuisinart and 500 mL of the Alex's Lemonade Stand by Proctor Silex.
+It generated 425 mL of strained orange juicer, which was a bit less than some of the competition.

 For our final juice test, we scored how well each product did with juicing grapefruits, using two large ones for our test.
 The BLACK+DECKER again did very well, generating almost no pulp when using the low pulp setting, the lowest of the group.
-It again had the lowest yield, but only by a small amount — approximately 10 mL less than the 410 mL of the Proctor Silex model and just a hair less than the Cuisinart.
+It again had the lowest yield, but only by a small amount.

 Ease of Cleaning